John’s Adults in San Diego, USA: 11.06.1999

 Part I: 28.09.2000 London

 Today is the first (and last, it transpires) full rehearsal with all members present.
-We’re joined by new boy Ron Macleod from Radio Stars, who complements Boz’s manic guitar strummings (“nice manic guitar strummings”, Ron says).
+We’re joined by new boy Ron Macleod from Radio Stars, who complements Boz’s manic guitar strummings (“those are nice manic guitar strummings”, Ron says).
 We can remember most of the set and so we experiment with alternative versions of some of the songs.
 The rockabilly version of Desdemona doesn’t survive the moment, not does the country version of Mustang Ford, but a half-time rendition of Scare Me To Death is earmarked for future development.
 I discover that the Radio Stars version of this Bolan tune (re-titled Horrible Breath) used all the wrong chords, much to the horror of our resident authenticity expert Boz.
 After rehearsals it’s all back to Boz’s studio, where he gets his kit out and then reveals his exotic array of audio toys, some of which we commandeer for the Italian gig; I acquire a 1965 Fender Precision bass and Andy commandeers a guitar synth.
 The world holds its breath.

 Later still at Chris Townson’s, we watch the sad tale of the life and death of Keith Moon on video, and persuade Chris to spill the beans about his time with the Who as Moon’s replacement.
 He remembers that Pete Townsend sent him the entire recorded Who collection to learn; he kept it stored in a trunk which Simon Napier-Bell threw away without telling him.